sap-tutorials/Tutorials/tutorials/cp-mobile-dev-kit-i18n-localization/cp-mobile-dev-kit-i18n-localization.md

     !![MDK](img-5.7.png)

-    You will learn how to translate the UI texts on this screen (`Main`, `Customers`, `SalesOrderHeaders`, and `Logout`) to their respective localized strings in the German language.
+    In next steps, you will learn how to translate the UI texts on this screen (`Main`, `Customers`, `SalesOrderHeaders`, and `Logout`) to their respective localized strings in the German language.

 2. Click `SalesOrderHeaders` to navigate to Sales Order List.
-You will see that Title property has been styled.

     !![MDK](img-5.8.png)